Samu Castillejo: Style of play

 Castillejo plays mainly as a winger on either side of the pitch, although he relies mostly on his stronger left foot.
 He also plays occasionally as a supporting striker or a false 9.

 Personal life

 In June 2020, Castillejo was robbed of his watch at gunpoint in Milan.
+On 1 November 2024 his 28-year-old brother José, who played youth football for Valencia, was confirmed a casualty in the Spain floods.